keboola/connection-docs/management/project-delete/index.md

 Note that expiring projects will be deleted automatically when the expiration day is due.
 You will receive a notification a week before a project will expire.
-When an expired project is deleted, the same rules about grace period apply as if it were deleted manually.
+When an expired project is deleted, the same rules about grace period apply as if it was deleted manually.